luclanet/test-sm/README.md

 - Once all issues have been resolved you should submit a link to your new repository by email to alan.cole@satmap.com for review.

-# PHP
+## 1. PHP + MySQL
 Files in ``./php`` this script should load the data in  ``./data/table.sql`` receive a longitude and latitude and return the closet 10 entries.

 This script does not calculate distance.
-See ticket #1 for more information in improvements/
+See ticket #1 for more information in improvements.

+## 2. CSS + HTML

+Write a loading spinning circle using no images and @keyframes animation.
+See ticket #2 for more information.

+## 3. Javascript

+## 4. Javascript

+## 5. Javascript